vyorkin-personal/synchronisable/README.md

 * `find(params)` – returns a single hash with remote attributes.
   `params` here is only to have a choice between representing a single or a composite identity.

-### The process

-Basically the task is to create local records if they don't exist and update their attributes otherwise.

-(to be continued)

 ### Models and synchronizers